 It has been shown in studies that those with acne have abnormally low levels of linoleic fatty acid in their skin, which is an omega-6 essential fatty acid.

 These deficiencies can be corrected internally and topically

 Dietary supplementation of GLA and omega-3 fatty acids can significantly decrease inflammatory and non-inflammatory acne lesions.

 How to topically treat a fatty acid deficiency

-Oils high in linoleic and low in oleic acids are considered "drying" oils, meaning they absorb quickly into the skin, and are beneficial for all skin types - including oily, and of course acne.
+Oils high in linoleic and low in oleic acids are considered "drying" oils, meaning they absorb quickly into the skin, and are extremely beneficial for all skin types - including oily, and of course acne.

 Oils high in linoleic and low in oleic fatty acids

 A dollar symbol has also been assigned to each carrier oil to signify its cost, with $$$ being the highest.